Cornell-MAE-UG/Joseph-Rachiele-Portfolio-jar574/_projects/ise-pipe.md

 image: /assets/images/ISES04.jpg
 ---

-In the summer of 2024, I spent the summer working in the Bovay Laboratory of Civil Engineering at Cornell University.
+In the summer of 2024, I worked in the Bovay Laboratory of Civil Engineering at Cornell University.
 In the lab, I conducted research with a team to analyze the longevity, flexibility, and practiciality of implementing a specific pipe encapsualtion technology into existing public water mains.
 This project was very hands on and a rewarding experience.
-Here is a summary of what I learned and the work I did:
+Here is a summary of my research:

 #### Introduction & Responsibilities